 Photo credit: © Eatwell101.com

 1. Boil half the cream.
 Add the white chocolate and emulsify with a spatula (if necessary, repeat the melting process for a few seconds in the microwave).
-Add the remaining cream (which should be very cold) and the aroma of violets, and mix in a blender.
-Leave to rest in a cool place for a few hours or, at the most, a whole night, in contact with a transparent film.
+Add the remaining cream (which should be very cold) and the violet aroma, then blend.
+Leave to rest in a cool place for a few hours, or at most overnight, in contact with a transparent film.

 2. Pour the ganache into a piping bag.
 Garnish generously each half-shell cookie.
 Gently press the center with a blackcurrant from the jam jar.
 Cover with another shell.
 Store in a cool place for at least 24 hours before serving.